-In order to help you prepare for your retreat it’s important to make sure that your home is clean and tidy before beginning.
+To help you prepare for your meditation retreat it’s important that your home is clean and tidy.

-The aim is to create a space which is conducive to inner peace.
-So, tidy up, clean, and make sure your home is in the right state for meditation.
+Create a space that is conducive to inner peace.
+Tidy up, clean, and make sure your home is in the right state for meditation.

-In order to make your retreat effective you’re going to want to decorate at least one room of your home.
+When you’re doing a silent retreat at home you will want to decorate at least one room of your home.

-Remember, you don’t have the luxury of being whisked away to a spiritual vacation here.
-Your home is your temple for today.
-And the more beautiful and cathartic you can make your home, the more you will relax, and the deeper your inner peace will be.
+Remember, you don’t have the luxury of being whisked away on a spiritual vacation here.
+Your home is your temple.
+And the more beautiful and cathartic you can make your home, the more you will relax.

 But how are you going to design your meditation space?
 That’s an important question.
-That’s why I put together this guide to creating a meditation room to help you out.
+That’s why I wrote a guide to creating a meditation room.

-Your friends and family may \wonder what you’re up to when they don’t see you for a weekend (unless, of course, you are doing a group retreat with family and friends, which, by the way, is a wonderful idea).
+Your friends and family might wonder what you’re up to when they don’t see you for a weekend.
+Unless, of course, you are doing a group retreat with family and friends, which, by the way, is a wonderful idea.

-Tell people before hand what you are going to be dfoing so that they don’t distract you.
+Tell people beforehand what you are going to be doing so they don’t distract you.

 You’ve already put together your cushion, mala, statue and other decorative items for your room.
-But you’re going to want some form of mindful-entertainment and perhaps educational materials too (if you’re interested in spiritual development).
+But you’re going to want some form of mindful-entertainment and perhaps educational materials too.

-Make sure that you have books, DVD, CDs and other good stuff so you can learn / be entertained.
+Make sure that you have books, DVD, CDs and other learning materials and entertainment.
 After all, you might not be literally meditating the entire time you’re on retreat.
-For part of the time you might like to just put some music on or learn about different meditation techniques.
+For part of the time, you might like to just put some music on or learn about different meditation techniques.

-5. What to do during your meditation retreat at home
+5. What to do in a meditation retreat at home

 “Meditate” you say.
 But which kind of meditation specifically?